Rental Property Tax Deductions: Maximize Your Tax Savings as a Landlord

 Rental Property Tax Deductions: What Landlords Can’t Write Off

 Understanding what expenses you can’t write off is just as important as knowing what expenses you’re allowed to deduct.
-The IRS has strict rules about ineligible expenses, and it’s in your best interest to follow them.
+The IRS has strict rules about ineligible expenses.
+You can’t legally deduct these common landlord expenses:

-• Personal expenses: Costs unrelated to the rental property, including travel and meals
+• Personal expenses: Costs unrelated to the rental property, including meals

 • Vacancy losses: Lost rental income during unoccupied periods